 Do they really add ash to dog food?
-You’ve probably seen the word “ash” before — printed right there on the label.
+You’ve probably seen the word “ash” before, printed on the product label.

 Crude ash.
 You mean the same stuff you find in a fireplace?
-Why would a manufacturer add ash to a dog food?
+Why would any brand add ash to its food?

 What Is Ash?